By Carter McAuley, Brokerage Service Manager

 Project owners or general contractors will usually require that they be listed on an insured’s policy as an additional insured for ongoing and completed operations.
 Many times, package policies will include a blanket endorsement(s) for this.
 However, sometimes larger contractors or companies will require being specifically listed or require a specific form.
 This can usually be accommodated by the carrier for an additional premium.

 Another special situation is when a subcontractor is required to list the project owner as an additional insured.
 Additional insured endorsements are generally written with a stipulation that a written contract exists between the two parties.
 However, no written contract will exist between a project owner and subcontractors.
 An endorsement can be issued to address this gap.
+Other typical requirements include Waiver of Subrogation, Primary and Non-Contributory Wording, and 30 Day Notice of Cancellation.

 Once your insured has been awarded a contract, it’s important that part of the preparation for the job includes a review of the current coverage in place, as well as the limits.
 Not only do insurance requirements typically need to be met in order to move forward with the job, the right coverage will give the insured piece of mind in the event of a claim.